Mandela's Mandala

 Please click on any of the Mandalas that interest you to see a larger image.

-I retain copy write of my art - but please feel free to use for non-commercial personal use.
+I retain copyright of my art - but please feel free to use for non-commercial personal use.

 Water Baby